 Students and graduates chat online, by email, video, or telephone with American TESOL instructors.
 American TESOL Instructors are periodically online, giving ample opportunity for students to interact.
-Certification is granted based on an evaluation of quizzes, assignments, and TESOL lesson plans.
+Certification is granted based on an evaluation of quizzes, assignments, and creation of TESOL lesson plans.

 The requirements to join ATI for United States Citizens and Citizens of The Commonwealth of Nations are: